quinnkeast/product-language-framework/README.md

 You may find this introduces extra complexity in your project: feel free to remove the formatting and use plain markdown instead.

+### Use the guidelines as-is

+These guidelines were created to be a usable reference for strong copywriting as-is.
+Please feel also free to use [the example guidelines](https://uxcopy.quinnkeast.com) as a general reference!

-## Can I just copy / paste the whole thing?
+## So uh can I just copy / paste the whole thing?

 Yes.
 This framework has an MIT license and is intended for you to take it, adapt it, and re-use it however you see fit.
 If you use it to create your own, please [share a link with me](mailto:quinn@hey.com)!
 I’d love to see what others do with it.